MicrosoftDocs/ATADocs/ATADocs/ata-update-1.6-migration-guide.md

 ## Updating ATA to version 1.6
 > [!NOTE]
-> If ATA is not installed in your environment, download the full version of ATA which includes version 1.6 and follow the standard installation procedure described in [Install ATA](install-ata-step1.md).
+> If ATA is not installed in your environment, download the full version of ATA, which includes version 1.6 and follow the standard installation procedure described in [Install ATA](install-ata-step1.md).

-If you already have ATA version 1.5 deployed, this procedure will walk you through the steps necessary to update your deployment.
+If you already have ATA version 1.5 deployed, this procedure walks you through the steps necessary to update your deployment.

 > [!NOTE]
 > You cannot install ATA version 1.6 directly on top of ATA version 1.4.
 You must install ATA version 1.5 first.
-If you accidentally attempted to install ATA 1.6 without installing ATA 1.5, you will get an error telling you that **A newer version is already installed on your machine.** You must uninstall the remnants of ATA 1.6 that will remain on your computer - even though the installation failed - before you install ATA version 1.5.
+If you accidentally attempted to install ATA 1.6 without installing ATA 1.5, you get an error telling you that **A newer version is already installed on your machine.** You must uninstall the remnants of ATA 1.6 that remain on your computer - even though the installation failed - before you install ATA version 1.5.

 Follow these steps to update to ATA version 1.6: